barionleg/cesium.wiki.gs/Space-Features.md

 *Important*

-* Render moon with right size and lighting.
-We already have the moon position, [#677](https://github.com/AnalyticalGraphicsInc/cesium/pull/677)
 * Lighting conditions: umbra and penumbra cones
 * Mouse wheel is slow for long view distances. [#1011](https://github.com/AnalyticalGraphicsInc/cesium/issues/1011)
 * CZML support for stored views